 I Jonathan Winters, II William F. Buckley, Jr., III George Plimpton, IV Tom Wolfe, V John Updike, VI Margaret Truman, VII David Halberstam, VIII Ray Bradbury, IX Elmore Leonard, X Pat Conroy, XI William Styron, XII Julia Child, XIII Robert Pinsky, XIV Joyce Carol Oates, XV Jonathan Winters, XVI Arthur Schlesinger, Jr., XVII Christopher Buckley, XVIII Salman Rushdie, XIX Annie Proulx, XX Calvin Trillin, XXI David Baldacci, XXII A.S.
 Byatt, XXIII Bill Bryson, XXIV Scott Turow, XXV Seamus Heaney, XXVI Robert A. Caro, XXVII Ann Patchett

 $175 for members; $200 for others.
 RESERVATIONS REQUIRED

 The Niehoff Lectures were inspired by Nobel Laureate Saul Bellow’s visit to the Mercantile in 1985.
-For the twenty-sixth installment of the series we’ve invited distinguished historian and biographer Robert A. Caro to speak.
-Caro has won virtually every major literary honor including the National Book Award, the Pulitzer Prize and the National Book Critics Circle Award.
+For the twenty-seventh installment of the series we’ve invited novelist and essayist Ann Patchett to speak.
+Ms Patchett has won numerous awards for her writing, including the PEN/Faulkner Award and the Orange Prize.
+Her novel Bel Canto was a Nation Book Critics Circle Award finalist.